Before we begin talking about Nongriat, here is a quick update:

 3. The bridges These need EXTREME caution if you are a non-trekker or/and have a fear of heights.
 There are a total of three bridges.
 One is made of bamboo, and the other two are made of iron.
 Nevertheless, both have loose-rods clustered together with wires, and the whole thing sways dangerously while one is walking on it.
 To be able to tread on these, you will need to have your hands free to hold the side wire-rope.
 Not only that, don’t let the gushing water-body underneath distract/scare you.

 I remember, just as I reached the middle of one of these seemingly never-ending bridges, it began to rain.
 Apart from worrying about my camera getting drenched, thoughts like ‘did I put the lens cap back on, or not?’
 ‘Could the droplets be entering from the sides?’
 ‘What if the camera DOES get soaked?’ started an emergency siren-of-sorts in my head.
 Just when I thought of stopping to check, the whole bridge started swaying like an off-centered pendulum, and I held on to it for dear life.

 I could not decide whether the bridge might snap undone because it could be weak, or would it do so because I carry ‘the weight of being a foodie’?
 Never again will I look at another Basil Pesto Pasta, dear God, please let me live this one time.

-Somewhere toward the end of the stage 2, the path diverges.
+Somewhere toward the end of stage 2, the path diverges.

 One goes to the single decker Living Root Bridge, and if you stay on the main trail, you reach the village of Nongriat.
-It is latter that has the double living root bridge, but even the single root living bridge has fair number of visitors everyday.
+It is latter that has the double living root bridge, but even the single root living bridge has a fair number of visitors every day.